wider2/KotlinSunriseSunset/README.md

 To reduce number of network connections, I use Google Room database to store search results.

+### How does it work
+    This application is written 100% Kotlin and Kotlin language became a standard in native Android development.
+    Application has a quite clean architecture with different layers based on MVVM:
+        UI layer, activity and fragments
+        ViewModel as a bridge between interactive View and Model Domain layer - Use Cases
+        Data layer - Network data sources

 ### Platform and tools:
     Android Studio 4
     Kotlin language